 Drug Abuse Effects

-If you’re struggling from a drug addiction, you don’t have to battle your addiction alone.
-Drug treatment centers offer the support you need to beat your addiction and regain control of your life.
-Long-term use of drugs can have major effects on your body; however, you can avoid any adverse effects by getting the help you need.
-Simply call our hotline at (800) 943-0566 for more information on rehab centers in your local area.
+Long-term use of drugs can have major effects on your body; however, you can avoid worsening adverse effects and even turn them around by getting the help you need.
+Simply call our hotline at 1-888-744-0069Who Answers? for more information on rehab centers in your local area.

-Learn More About the Effects of Specific Substances of Abuse
+Learn More About the Effects of Prescription Drugs

 Drug Withdrawal Treatment